Search for any title, author, or keyword in the field above.

 Search the website using keywords in the field above.

-Thank you for your interest in volunteering for the library.
-We have many different volunteer opportunities tailored to meet different interests, abilities, and levels of time commitment.
+The library relies on volunteers to assist with everyday operations.
+We have many volunteer opportunities tailored to meet different interests, abilities, and levels of time commitment.
 We do our best to match volunteers with their desired activities, but this is not always possible because of level of demand and library needs.
 Browse through the list of volunteer opportunities below to learn more about what you can do.

 Acquisitions Committee: Help purchase new books, DVDs, audiobooks, and children’s books.
 Looking for avid readers with knowledge of various genres.
-Time commitment 10-12 hours/month.
+Time commitment 20-30 hours/month.
+Committee currently full

 Special Event Planning: Help plan activities, organize volunteers, promote events, and obtain donations.
 Time commitment 15-20 hours per event.